-The vast region of Andalucía in the south of Spain is one of the most popular areas to visit in the whole country.
-With a unique culture different to that of Madrid or Barcelona, a world-renowned tapas scene, and a fascinating and diverse history spanning millennia, there are so many reasons to visit Andalucía that it can be overwhelming to prioritise what to see.
-There are three major inland cities that are popular to visit in the region and if you only have a limited amount of time to devote to an Andalucía itinerary, it can be really difficult to choose between Seville or Granada or Cordoba.
+There are three major inland cities in Andalucía that are popular to visit in the region and if you only have a limited amount of time to devote to an Andalucía itinerary, it can be really difficult to choose between Seville or Granada or Cordoba.

 All three cities have a ton to offer when it comes to Moorish history, incredible multicultural sites, and thriving, unique gastronomic scenes.
-Deciding between Cordoba or Granada or Seville can be very tricky, however, it is not impossible as all three have different things to offer travellers.
-Whether you’re interested in visiting a bustling metropolis, experiencing chilled-out vibes while taking in iconic monuments, or strolling through what was once the most important city in Western Europe, the choice between Seville, Granada, or Cordoba is not one to take lightly.
+Deciding between them can be very tricky, however, it is not impossible as all three have different things to offer travellers.

 As the fourth-largest city in Spain and the capital of the Andalucía region, Seville is incredibly easy to access — both from elsewhere in Spain and Europe.

 As a transport hub, there are frequent bus and train connections to Seville from just about any major city in the country.
-Though it almost always makes more sense to use the bus if you’re visiting Spain on a budget, Seville is also accessible in just a couple of hours form the likes of Madrid or Barcelona by highspeed train.
+Though it almost always makes more sense to use the bus if you’re visiting Spain on a budget, Seville is also accessible in just a couple of hours from the likes of Madrid or Barcelona by high-speed train.
+It’s easy to get a train to Seville from most major cities.

-All in all, if you’re trying to choose between Seville or Granada or Cordoba and the ease of accessibility is one of your prime factors, then Seville might be the best option for you.
+All in all, if you’re trying to choose between these three Southern Spanish cities and the ease of accessibility is one of your prime factors, then Seville might be the best option for you.

 Things to do in Seville

-While making the decision between Seville or Granada or Cordoba, the things to do in each city is going to play into your choice.
+While making the decision between Seville, Granada and Cordoba, the things to do in each city are going to play into your choice.
 And while considering Seville, it is worth knowing that this massive city has a wealth of fun and interesting things to do.

-Again, as one of Spain’s largest metropolitan areas and boasting an incredible and complex history, there are of course numerous museums and monuments to visit in Seville that could occupy many weeks.
+Again, as one of Spain’s largest metropolitan areas and boasting an incredible and complex history, there are of course numerous museums, monuments and major attractions in Seville to visit that could occupy many weeks.
 However, most people will only spend a few days in the Andalucían capital and therefore need to figure out the top sites to see.

 If all of the historical buildings get to be a bit much for you, it can also be worth visiting the futuristic Metropol Parasol — known as Las Setas (the mushrooms) by locals — if you’re interested in seeing the world’s largest wooden structure and also experiencing some of the best views over Seville’s skyline from the top.